Ebn Ozn: Career

 Recorded in 1981, "AEIOU" has the distinction of being the first commercial single ever recorded entirely on a computer (a Fairlight CMI) in the United States and the subsequent album, Feeling Cavalier, the first such album.
 It was also the first hip hop record by a white emcee to chart in the US.

 The second single was the uncharacteristically earnest dance-rock track "Bag Lady", the video for which starred Emmy- and Tony Award-winning actress Imogene Coca.
-The single became a dance club hit, reaching the Top 40 on the Billboard Club Chart, and a minor radio hit in the US, while gaining hit status in Canada, Oceana, and Europe.
+The single became a dance club hit, reaching the Top 40 on the Billboard Club Chart, and a minor radio hit in the US, while gaining hit status in Canada, Oceania, and Europe.

 ĒBN-ŌZN toured in 1984 to support the release of Feeling Cavalier, playing predominantly on the East Coast, including sell-out shows at New York City's Beacon Theatre and the Ritz.

-"AEIOU Sometimes Y" was the focus of a Beavis and Butt-head episode throughout the 1990s, and has been released on numerous "Best of the ’80s" compilation albums, as well as on Richard Blade's ’80s music channel on Sirius XM.
+"AEIOU Sometimes Y" was the focus of a Beavis and Butt-head episode throughout the 1990s, and has been released on numerous "Best of the ’80s" compilation albums, as well as on Richard Blade's ’80s music channel on SiriusXM.

 Feeling Cavalier was released on CD on October 17, 2006, by Wounded Bird Records.

 Paramount TV rebooted Mike Judge's Beavis & Butt-Head animated series in 2022 and "AEIOU" once again was a featured music video to its 12–to-34-year-old demographics.